morfeli/morfeli/README.md

 # 👋 Hello, I’m Felipe!
-- 🌴 Currently I'm living in Miami, FL.
+- 🌴 Based in Miami, FL
 - 💼 Software Engineer @Butane
-- 🍎 I'm currently learning Swift.
+- 🍎 I'm currently learning Swift and leveling up my Typescript skills
+- ⚙️ Contributing to Orbistry
 - 📫 How to reach me -> morfelidev@gmail.com | X: @morfelidev
 <!---
 morfeli/morfeli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.